-African art > African Dolls > Statuette Ibeji
+African art > African statues : tribal fetish, maternity > Ibeji Yoruba

 Watch the video

-Puted as much more than a physical representation of a loved one, linked to the cult of Shango, the ibedji statues are supposed to influence the life and prosperity of the family, and the family continues to pray to them on domestic altars through ritual libations.
+Considered as more than a physical representation of a loved one, linked to the cult of Shango, the ibedji statues are believed to influence the life and prosperity of the family, and the latter continues to address prayers to them on domestic altars through ritual libations.

-These ibedji statues are among the most well-known art objects of the Yoruba ethnic group.
-Indeed, the occurrence of groaning in this ethnic group is stronger than anywhere else in Black Africa.
+These Ibedji statues are among the most famous art objects of the Yoruba ethnic group.
+Indeed, the occurrence of gemellity in this ethnic group is stronger than anywhere else in Black Africa.
 This particularity has therefore naturally influenced and integrated their statuary.

 This item is sold with its certificate of authenticity